Journal of Clinical Oncology November 20, 2025

 Endpoint

-Key result: Durvalumab significantly improved both progression-free and overall survival compared to placebo after chemoradiotherapy.
+Key result: Durvalumab consolidation therapy significantly prolonged progression-free and overall survival compared to placebo with a manageable safety profile.

 KEYNOTE-799